Vincent-Talen/BIN2-P8/README.md

 First, a working R environment is needed, which can be installed from [the CRAN website](https://cran.r-project.org/) by carefully following the instructions there.
 Second, either [RStudio](https://www.rstudio.com/products/rstudio/download/), or another editor of choice should be installed.
 It should be noted that to be able to knit the documents LaTeX is needed.
-Finally, the required packages listed below should be installed, after which the project should be reproducable.
+Finally, the required packages listed below should be installed, after which the project should be reproducible.

 When running the Rmarkdown files from the weekly assignments the working directory should be the repository directory but when knitting or running files from the endreport the working directory should be the endreport directory itself.